Are loot boxes turning video games into slot machines?

 Manveer Heir, a game designer who previously worked with EA, told Vice's gaming site Waypoint he had seen people "literally spend $15,000 on Mass Effect multiplayer cards."
 He cited this as an example of a "whale," or a player who spends far more than the average.

-James Madigan, a psychologist and author of Getting Gamers: The Psychology of Video Games and their Impact on the People Who Play Them, said that extra step of buying virtual currency is key in getting you to ultimately spend more.
+Jamie Madigan, a psychologist and author of Getting Gamers: The Psychology of Video Games and their Impact on the People Who Play Them, said that extra step of buying virtual currency is key in getting you to ultimately spend more.

 "When you decouple the pain of spending money from the pleasure of getting the thing, people tend to spend more money.
 It sort of obfuscates how much money they're spending.
 And people are lazy, so they don't do to the mental conversion from Gold Coins and Diamonds to dollars.
 So they lose track of how much they've spent, and they spend more."